SPOT: Selective Prompt Projection via Total Variation for Inference-Only Safe Text-to-Image Generation: Related Work

-\textbf{Inference-time Guidance and Latent Control.} Another line intervenes at inference time \emph{inside} the generation process to suppress unsafe content.
-SLD~\cite{2023SLD} and UCE~\cite{2024UCE} modulate cross-attention or latent representations to down-weight harmful concepts.
-SAFREE~\cite{2024safree} identifies toxic trigger tokens and dynamically adapts diffusion timesteps to suppress their influence during generation.
-PNO~\cite{2024PNO} performs gradient-based updates on text embeddings and diffusion noise trajectories.
-These methods can be effective, but they often rely on fixed taxonomies or concept lists and can broadly perturb the denoising process, which may cause meaning drift on benign or borderline prompts.
-Because they operate on denoising trajectories rather than prompt space, it is also harder to state or diagnose when the intervention is \emph{minimal} relative to the original prompt-conditioned behavior.
+\paragraph{Prompt side moderation and rewriting.} A growing line of work improves T2I safety through prompts or text embeddings while keeping the diffusion backbone fixed.
+Earlier methods use keyword blocklists~\citep{midjourney,azure2024}, learned prompt classifiers such as LLM guards~\citep{llamaguard2023}, or guardrail pipelines with prompt revision~\citep{dalle3}.
+More recent methods learn prompt or embedding interventions: LatentGuard~\citep{2024latentguard} learns an auxiliary latent space above the text encoder, PromptGuard~\citep{promptguard2025} optimizes a universal safety soft prompt, POSI~\citep{2024Posi} finetunes an unsafe prompt rewriter, and GuardT2I~\citep{2024guardt2i} decodes text encoder latents into plain text for moderation.
+These methods preserve the diffusion backbone, but most decisions are made before observing the final generated image.
+Image feedback methods such as IPR~\citep{ipr} and VALOR~\citep{zhao2025value} address this by verifying generated images during refinement, but repeatedly invoke the diffusion backbone during search.
+This motivates separating cheap rewrite ranking from final verification on the generated image.

-\textbf{Model Editing and Alignment.} Model-level approaches modify the generator to enforce safety.
-ESD-u~\cite{2023ESDU} edits pretrained weights to remove prohibited concepts, and AlignGuard~\cite{2025alignguard} inserts category-specific safety experts into the backbone.
-While structural, these approaches often require substantial per-category optimization and remain tied to fixed taxonomies.
-They also risk over-alignment, where edits can hurt faithful rendering of benign intent even without any modification to the user prompt.
-In contrast, our method is \emph{inference-only} and operates in prompt space via a \emph{projection} view under a user-specified tolerance threshold $\tau$.
-We provide a prompt-conditioned TV analysis that formalizes the unavoidable distributional shift needed to suppress unsafe mass under a fixed reference, and we connect this to a $\tau$-controlled projected-reference target via projection kernels.
+\paragraph{Latent and denoising interventions.} A second line of work suppresses unsafe content inside the generation process while keeping model weights fixed.
+SLD~\citep{2023SLD} and UCE~\citep{2024UCE} modify cross attention or latent representations to suppress harmful concepts, SAFREE~\citep{2024safree} adapts denoising based on toxic trigger tokens, and PNO~\citep{2024PNO} optimizes text embeddings and diffusion noise trajectories at inference time.
+These methods can be effective without additional training, but they often rely on fixed concept taxonomies or intervention rules.
+Because they perturb the denoising process directly, it is difficult to localize deviation only to risky prompts or to preserve safe prompts by design.
+This leaves open the need for a selective intervention rule that is tied to the input prompt and can be adjusted by a safety threshold.